 This agreement is for Inteliquent Cloud Connected PSTN for Webex Calling.

 Inteliquent Cloud Connected PSTN Agreement

 This Inteliquent Cloud Connected PSTN Agreement (the “Agreement”) is entered into between Inteliquent, Inc. (together with its affiliates providing the Services defined below, “Inteliquent” or “Carrier”), a Delaware corporation with its principal place of business located at 550 West Adams, Suite 900, Chicago, IL 60661 and the party receiving Services (as defined herein) from Inteliquent (together with its affiliates, “Customer”).
 For purposes of this Agreement, Inteliquent and Customer are referred to individually as “Party” and collectively as the “Parties”.
 Customer is responsible for the usage of its affiliates.
-Customer acknowledges and accepts this Agreement is binding and effective on the date (“Effective Date”) that Customer executes a service order (“Service Order”) pursuant to the Services offered in this Agreement or any attachments thereto.
+This Agreement is binding and effective on the last date signed below (“Effective Date”).

 A. Inteliquent provides various types of communications services as part of its suite of voice and text messaging products and solutions.
 Customer is an end user of Cisco Webex1 Services.